DAndrewBox/GM-dotEnv/README.md

 - If you downloaded `GM-dotEnv` on GameMaker's Marketplace, you can import it using menu: Marketplace ➜ My Library.

-- If you downloaded from Github, you can import it using menu: Tools ➜ Import Local Asset Package, or by dragging and dropping the `.yymps` file onto the workspace area of the GameMaker window.
+- If you downloaded from Github or itch.io, you can import it using menu: Tools ➜ Import Local Asset Package, or by dragging and dropping the `.yymps` file onto the workspace area of the GameMaker window.

 - Import the assets (extension, object, and included files) from the package.